MiLKnft/MiLKnft/MiLK-DAO-whitepaper.md

 At first voting power will be given to MiLK DAO NFTs where 1 MILK DAO NFT = 1 vote, when $MOO tokens are introduced the voting power will be taken from the MiLK DAO NFTs and given to the tokens where 1 $MOO = 1 vote.

 - $MOO has a fixed supply of 100,000,000.
-- First portion of $MOO be airdropped to holders of MiLK DAO NFTs in December 2022.
+- First portion of $MOO airdropped to holders of MiLK DAO NFTs in December 2022.
 - $MOO holders will be able to stake their tokens to receive $MOO rewards, staking can be improved by holding MiLK DAO NFTs.

 ### $MOO distribution